 Maine is known for its scenic coastline, lighthouses, and the harvesting of lobster.
 What many people forget are the state’s inland forests and 542,629 acres of state and national parks.
 In fact, some of New England’s most vibrant fall foliage can be found in the mountains of Western Maine.

 The parks and forests provide many fall foliage vistas.
 The best time to view is the third week of September through the first week of October.

-This road trip itinerary takes you through many small towns, through forests, and even to a lighthouse or two.
+This road trip itinerary takes you through many small towns and forests, and even to a lighthouse or two.
 So buckle up and get ready to explore Maine and see some of the most picturesque fall foliage you can imagine.